emboldagency/embold-sage10-tweaks/readme.txt

 Tags: sage, tweaks
 Requires at least: 6.0
 Tested up to: 6.2.2
-Stable tag: 0.14.0
+Stable tag: 0.14.1
 Requires PHP: 8.0

-A collection of tweaks and changes to the Sage 10 framework.
+A collection of tweaks and changes to the Sage 10 and Sage 11 frameworks.

 == Description ==